 - Colorful Non-drying Modeling Clay

-- Wood Birdhouses (we purchased ours at the craft store for about $1 each)
+- Wood Birdhouses like these or these (we purchased ours at the craft store for about $1 each)

 - Wood glue

 - Glitter– This color looks good with Halloween decor!

 - Step One Open up clay and soften by kneading it in your hands

 - Step Two Break off a chunk of clay and press into wood.
 Smooth it out and press to spread it on wood surface to create a colorful façade.